bkesterbyld/fabulous-oregano/content/pages/index.md

     background: gray
     subtitle: >-
-      Bitdomains are secure cloud storage and processing spaces between your applications and other people and systems that need your data
+      Bitdomains are secure cloud storage and processing spaces between your applications and other people and systems that need data
     features:
       - title: Publish and Mix Data Between Parties
         image: images/publish.png